altocodenl/cell/readme.md

 Cell employs seven powerups to make programming as easy as possible:

-1. A simple way to **represent data with text**.
-This allows you to look directly at your data.
+1. **Fourdata**: a simple way to **represent data with text**.
+This allows you to look directly at any data.
-2. A single *dataspace* **where all the data of your project lives**.
+2. **Dataspace**: a single space **where all the data of your project exists**.
 Every part of your data has a meaningful location.
-3. Programming as a **conversation**: you write *calls* to the system, and the system responds back with some data.
+3. **Dialogue**: programming as a **conversation**: you write *calls* to the system, and the system responds back with some data.
 You can see both your call and the response as data.
-4. Write any logic with **only five constructs** which you can understand in a few minutes.
+4. **Fivelogic**: write any logic with **only five constructs** which you can understand in a few minutes.
-5. The system is **always up to date** and responds to your changes (just like a spreadsheet!).
+5. **Reactive**: the system is **always up to date** and responds to your changes (just like a spreadsheet!).
-6. **Everything is integrated**: language, database, API and UI are in one place: your web browser.
+6. **Integrated editor**: language, database, API and UI are in one editor that runs in your web browser.
-7. **Generative AI** that can write code for you, interpret data, or even act on your behalf when someone else interacts with your data.
+7. **Generative AI**: automatic intelligence that can write code for you, interpret data, or even act on your behalf when someone else interacts with your data.

 ## Use cases